Saweetie, Haddish lead Grammys red carpet in pink, sparkle - NewsBreak

 Lady Gaga chose classic Hollywood in black-and-white velvet Armani Prive.
 She dripped in Tiffany & Co. diamonds that included a short statement necklace as she hit the carpet just before the televised awards.
 Her hair was swept into an updo.

-Carrie Underwood went full ball gown with sparkle in the top with sash and a full skirt of sunset orange.
+Haddish stunned in a fitted one-shoulder gown, and Carrie Underwood went full ballgown with sparkle in the top with sash and a full skirt of sunset orange.
 Mickey Guyton rocked an ombre long-sleeve silver and gold fringe flapper sparkle dress by Ashish, shimmying for the cameras.

 “Olivia Rodrigo in her black opera gloves and black sheath floor length was giving me Morticia Addams in a totally hip way.
 Very mature and lady like for her,” said Holly Katz, a stylist and host of the Fashion Crimes podcast.
 “A similar Pressiat corset dress was worn by Halsey that had the same vibe.
 This is a trend for the long and lean but will always be a classic dress style for decades to come.”